-- a Leader observes what they believe or suspect to be child abuse or indicators of child abuse. - another person tells a Leader they suspect or know a child is being subjected to child abuse. - a child tells a Leader they, or another child, is being subjected to child abuse, or - a Leader suspects on reasonable grounds that a child is at risk of significant harm, then the Leader must:
+- a Leader observes what they believe or suspect to be child abuse or indicators of child abuse. - another person tells a Leader they suspect or know a child is being subjected to child abuse. - a child tells a Leader they, or another child, is being subjected to child abuse, or - a Leader suspects on reasonable grounds that a child is at risk of significant harm.

+then the Leader must:

-GIVE this information as soon as practicable to the Child Protection Officer, the Kids Church Pastor, the Youth Pastor or a Senior Pastor.
-IMPORTANT: If the alleged perpetrator of the alleged child abuse is a Pastor, the Leader must not give the information to that Pastor but instead give it to another Pastor not related by marriage or otherwise to the alleged perpetrator.
+- GIVE this information as soon as practicable to a a Senior Pastor.
+IMPORTANT: - If the alleged perpetrator of the alleged child abuse is a Pastor, the Leader must not give the information to that Pastor but instead give it to another Pastor not related by marriage or otherwise to the alleged perpetrator.